Tuition and Fee Policy

 |Number of Courses||Total Cost of Courses||Average Cost per Course||Savings to the Student|

 *requires special permission to take more than 18 hours

 Master level students pay a flat per class rate and receive a discount for taking multiple classes.
 This gives the master student a great deal of control over the cost of his or her education.
-Students must take twelve (12) semester hours to be considered full time.
+Students must take four (4) courses to be considered full time.
 Graduate students taking more than six (6) classes must have approval of their advisor and the VPAA; no graduate student may take more than seven (7) classes under any circumstance.
-In addition to tuition, master level students are required to pay fees as outlined.
+In addition to tuition, master level students are required to pay fees as outlined in the catalog.

 Fees - all fees are nonrefundable

 Application for Admission Fee (one time cost): $40.00